andreffs18/santosbot/README.md

 [santosbot] $ pip install -r requirements.txt
 ```

-## Setup Server
+## Setup Bot

 This project runs entirely on the [SlackClient](https://github.com/slackapi/python-slackclient) for python by taking advantage of the [**RTM Api**](https://api.slack.com/rtm).

+### Create Bot
 First of all you need to create a new Bot.
-For the sake of the joke, we will call it **santosbot**
+For the sake of the joke, we will call it **santosbot**.
 You just need to go to "https://api.slack.com/bot-users" under "Custom bot users", and submit your bot name.

 Once you have your new bot created, you need to save the **API Token** that is under **Integration Settings** section.
 > You can customize your bot with a picture, first name and last name.
 For this project, we will be calling it **Gugu Santos**

+### Running "SantosBot" Server

 Now, that we already have our API token, we just need to run the project like so:
 ```shell
 $ SLACK_BOT_TOKEN=xoxb-***** python run_bot.py
 Got BOT_ID=<@U6BR114N7> for "santosbot"